 - High proportion of subscale SMEs, including Bumiputra SMEs and entrepreneurs

-The CITP aims to tackle these outstanding issues through the initiatives listed below:
+The CITP initiatives to manage the issues are listed below:

 Initiative P1: Continue investment in human capital development in construction